idsvnasia/agilelab-devops-technical-test/README.md

 - How do you deploy code to server?
 Do you use git pull for deployment?

-docker-compose to generate contaner image. e.g.:   nginx-plus
+run "docker-compose up --build" to generate container image. e.g.:   nginx-plus

 docker tag nginx-plus idsvnasia/nginx-plus:1.0